vegafoundation/resonance-eternal-consciousness-evolution-2025/whitepaper/eternal-consciousness-evolution_zh.md

 ## 6. Ecosystem Context

-ETERNAL CONSCIOUSNESS EVOLUTION is part of:
+Eternal Consciousness Evolution is part of:

 - **VEGA** – The operating system of meaning
 - **INŞÆVREN** – Universal creation framework